Crockettsky/copenhagen-by-day/index.md

 ####Basic rules for a Copenhagen night survival####
 The same, but in the dark, but just put some lights on your bike while riding it.
+We need a photo o the city - one by day and one by night.